ryancwalsh/Video-Meeting/README.md

 - Unlimited users
 - Messaging chat and video streaming in real-time
 - Screen sharing to present documents, slides, and more
-- Everyting is peer-to-peer thanks to webrtc
+- Everything is peer-to-peer thanks to WebRTC

 ### Local setup

 1. `yarn install`
 2. `yarn dev`

+### TODO

+1. Fix aspect ratio of video
+1. Split Video.js into smaller files
+1. Set up Prettier and Eslint
+1. Use cookie to save username / session